Ophir Ilzetzki – Biography

 In 2011 the German label suRRism-Phonoethics released Ophir's debut album, Still Life with Riots.

 Ophir resides in Tel Aviv, where he continues his regular compositional practice.
-Current projects include a Forma Arts commission in collaboration with Crowe & Rawlinson, as well as an Israel State Lottery (Mifal Hapais) commission of a new piece for the Israel Contemporary Players.
-Ophir is also a member of the Israeli electronica trio, UKOIDM.
+Recent projects include a Forma Arts commission in collaboration with Crowe & Rawlinson, as well as an Israel State Lottery (Mifal Hapais) commission of a new piece for the Israel Contemporary Players.
+Ophir is also a member of the Israeli electronica trio, UKOIDM, and is working towards a release of his first solo electronica album.
+SInce 2017 Ophir is a lecturer in music at the Sapir Academic College.